Salebarn/Salebarn.github.io/README.md

-# Relationship-Based Marketing of Perishable Beef Products and Genetics
+# Relationship-Based Marketing With Accelerated Negotiation AND Follow-Through Becomes Reputation-Based Marketing

 This complete 200-module curriculum uses tools *like* **[FireCrawl](https://github.com/firecrawl/firecrawl)** and dozens of alternatives, along with supporting technologies, to power autonomous, data-driven marketing for high-quality beef herds.